Oshiogawa stable

-Oshiogawa stable (押尾川部屋, Oshiogawa-beya) was a stable of sumo wrestlers, one of the Nishonoseki group of stables.
+Oshiogawa stable (押尾川部屋, Oshiogawa-beya) (1975–2005) was a sumo stable of the Nishonoseki group.

 In its modern form it dates from March 1975 when it was founded by Daikirin, a former Nishonoseki stable wrestler.
-It produced eleven sekitori in total, such as Masurao, Enazakura, Daishi, Wakatoba and Wakakirin.
+It produced eleven in total, such as Masurao, Enazakura, Daishi, Wakatoba and Wakakirin.
 In March 2005, with Oshiogawa approaching the mandatory retirement age and no obvious successor available, the stable was absorbed into the affiliated Oguruma stable.